 Now, it is very important to realize that there is a range of different languages that are used for web development.
 As noted above, front and back-end developers will need to learn different languages, while full-stack developers will need a working knowledge of all the major web development languages.

 With this in mind, we have put together a list of some of the most common languages for web developers to learn, along with an explanation of what they are used for and how you can learn them.

-Right click in your browser window, and select ‘view page source’.
+Right-click on your browser window, and select ‘view page source’.

 You should be taken to a new tab containing all of the information which goes into the creation of this webpage.
 What you are seeing is mainly HTML code.
 It tells the website what content to display and to some extent, how to display it.
 At the top of the page, on the first line, you will see the <!DOCTYPE html> command.
 This tells your web browser to expect HTML code.

-If you explore further, you will start to recognise things on the page.
+If you explore further, you will start to recognize things on the page.
 You will see some commands that you understand, such as ‘link’, ‘image’, or ‘video’.
 These are all content commands which tell your browser what to show, where to get the content from, and how to show it.

-CSS is the second of the essential front-end languages, and is also one which every front-end developer must be fluent in.
-CSS code is used in conjunction with HTML.
+CSS is the second of the essential front-end languages and is also one which every front-end developer must be fluent in.
+The CSS code is used in conjunction with HTML.
 While HTML tells the webpage what content to display, CSS tells the webpage how to display the content – it’s a ‘styling’ language.